 Another issue is that scons does not even have standard for basic features either like prefix path.
 So you have to use the environment variable $CROSSROAD_PREFIX and use it were appropriate yourself.

-For instance, assumins your scons scripts use –prefix option, running scons through crossroad could be done this way:
+For instance, assuming your scons scripts use –prefix option, running scons through crossroad could be done this way:

 $ crossroad scons install –prefix=$CROSSROAD_PREFIX

 In any cases, scons is really not a recommended build system if you wish to have an easy cross-buildable project.
 If you don’t manage to cross-compile your project, rather than tweaking your SConscript files indefinitely, consider taking the time to port your project to autotools or cmake.

 It has not been tested with any other compilation system up to now.
 So it all depends what they require for a cross-compilation.
 But since a crossroad environment prepares a bunch of environment variables for you, and helps you download dependencies, no doubt it will already make your life easier.

-The configure, cmake and ccmake command are simple wrappers around any ./configure script, and the cmake/ccmake commands, adding some default options (which crossroad prepared) for successful cross-compilation.
+The configure, cmake, ccmake and meson subcommands are simple wrappers around respectively any ./configure script, cmake, ccmake and meson commands, adding some default options (which crossroad prepared) for successful cross-compilation.

 For instance crossroad configure is the equivalent of running: